IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

-An example of this usage would be a link from search results to a particular page of a digitised book, or a stored bookmark of a particular page (i.e., Canvas).
+An example of this usage would be a link from search results to a particular page of a digitized book, or a stored bookmark of a particular page (i.e., Canvas).

 Without encoding, the link to the viewer would look like this: